qupath/qupath-docs/docs/reference/building.md

 To do this, you can either:

-* download and build QuPath once as describe above, and use {menuselection}`Open` from within IntelliJ, and navigate to the directory containing the QuPath code, or
+* download and build QuPath once as described above, then use {menuselection}`Open` from within IntelliJ, and navigate to the directory containing the QuPath code, or
 * use {menuselection}`Get from VCS` in IntelliJ to download the code directly from GitHub using git.
 To do this, you should use the URL `https://github.com/qupath/qupath.git` (or the URL to your own git repository housing the QuPath code).

-  If you download the code using this method, you should make sure you have installed a Java JDK before proceeding any further (see instructions above).
+If you download the code using this approach, you should make sure you have installed a Java JDK before proceeding any further (see instructions above).

 :::{figure} images/building-intellij-import.png
 :class: shadow-image mid-image